 Remember the simpler times when all we had was paper and pencils to keep ourselves busy?
 That’s right, no phones, no tablets and most didn’t even have a computer!
 I know, how did we survive!
-Well I’m stubborn and continue to encourage (aka force) my kids to work on creative activities with paper.
+Well I’m stubborn and continue to encourage my kids with games to play on paper.

 I’m not talking about just crafts.
 You may recall my grand confession of being a non-crafty mom!
-I’m talking about self-made games and activities that are simple and can really keep kids busy for a while.
+I’m talking about diy games with paper that are simple and can really keep kids occupied for a while.
 What more can a mom ask for?

 Fun Paper Games for Kids